controlol/companion-module-pisignage/companion/HELP.md

-## Your module
+## PiSignage API

-Write some help for your users here!
+Module for companion to change the playlist of a group in PiSignage